STEVE GLAZER (D)

-Sen. Steven Glazer won his seat with the help of MILLIONS of dollars from independent expenditures backed by conservative megadonor Bill Bloomfield, the California Real Estate industry, and other ultra-wealthy donors including Reed Hastings (CEO of Netflix) and Doris Fisher (co-founder of The Gap).
+Glazer won his seat in 2015 with the help of millions of dollars of support from conservative mega-donor Bill Bloomfield, the California Real Estate industry, and other ultra-wealthy corporate types, among them the CEO of Netflix and the co-founder of The Gap.

 In 2016, Glazer once again earned his place in our Hall of Shame by voting TWICE against bills to expand CA’s successful paid family leave program (SB 654 and SB 1166).
 He objected to retail workers receiving extra compensation if they were forced to leave their families on Thanksgiving (AB 67).
 He even refused to help educate the public about poisons in household cleaning products (AB 708), leaving us all vulnerable to cancer causing chemicals.
 Glazer repeatedly sides against workers on behalf of big business and corporate profits.

 On housing issues, Sen. Glazer was also a failure.
 He voted to stop protections for widows and widowers at risk of losing their homes simply because their mortgage was in their spouse’s name (SB 1150), and he objected to common sense protections against abusive landlords (AB 2819).
 Is it any wonder, with the real estate industry as one of his key campaign donors, that Glazer consistently sides with greedy landlords out to exploit their tenants?

 Sen. Glazer also stands on the wrong side of racial justice issues.
 He opposed farmworkers receiving the same overtime pay hikes that nearly all other professions receive, a disparity that mostly impacts workers of color (AB 1066), and helped water down a critical bill to reform the War on Drugs (AB 966), which would have eliminated sentencing “enhancements” that mostly target blacks and Latinos.
 Glazer’s approach to racial justice is dangerously regressive.